wp-plugins/flyzoo/readme.txt

 * **SSL Connection:** automatic chat encryption for HTTPS/SSL based sites

 * **Embeddable Group Chat:** full-featured group chats with emoticons, moderation, media content preview.
 Embed a chat room into a page with a shortcode (PRO Plans)

+* **Popup Chat room:** chat rooms can be detached from the page and popup to an external window for a better user experience!

 * **Customer Support:** we always reply to solve issues as soon as possible  [Click here for customer support >>](http://www.flyzoo.co/support)